SMC Corporation

 SMC Corporation (SMC 株式会社, SMC Kabushiki-gaisha) is a Japanese TOPIX Large 70 company founded in 1959 as Sintered Metal Corporation, which specializes in pneumatic control engineering to support industrial automation.
 SMC develops a broad range of control systems and equipment, such as directional control valves, actuators, and air line equipment, to support diverse applications.
 SMC's head office is located in Sotokanda, Chiyoda-ku, Tokyo, Japan.
-The company has a global engineering network, with technical facilities in the United States, Europe and China, as well as Japan.
-Key production facilities are located in China and Singapore, and local production facilities are in United States, Mexico, Brazil, Europe, India, Korea and Australia.
+The company has a global engineering network, with technical facilities in the United States, Europe, and China, as well as Japan.
+Key production facilities are located in China and Singapore, and local production facilities are in United States, Mexico, Brazil, Europe, India, South Korea, and Australia.

 Market regions

 SMC has 400 marketing and sales offices in 81 countries worldwide.